mikosik/smooth-build/doc/tutorial.md

 If it ever has to execute given call (function plus its arguments) again it just takes result from cache.

-You can see how it works by runing build for our initial example, then changing one of java files in `src` directory by adding empty spaces to the end of some line and then runing build again.
+You can see how it works by running build for our initial example, then changing one of java files in `src` directory by adding empty spaces to the end of some line and then running build again.
-When you run build second time, you will notice that javac task is reexecuted (as content of *.java files has changed) but because only formatting of the file changed, compilation will produced exactly the same *.class files as before. smooth won't execute `jar` function at all as it will realize
+When you run build second time, you will notice that javac task is re-executed (as content of *.java files has changed) but because only formatting of the file changed, compilation will produced exactly the same *.class files as before. smooth won't execute `jar` function at all as it will realize